Income assistance (AFDC/TANF) caseload

 Compared to Population Under Age 18

-- The population of infants, which had been growing through fiscal year 2010, flattened in fiscal years 2011 and began trending down after fiscal year 2017.
-The share of infants in TANF households declined to 4.0% in fiscal year 2019 from 12.2% in fiscal year 2010.
+- The population of infants in TANF households, which had been growing through fiscal year 2010, flattened in fiscal years 2011 and began trending down thereafter.
+The share of infants in TANF households declined to 3.8% in fiscal year 2021 from 12.2% in fiscal year 2010.

 - The increase in the AFDC caseload in the 1990s was a result of welfare reforms of that era, which stressed the need to prepare clients for work.
 Nationally it was known as the Family Support Act.
 In Washington, the program was known as the Family Independence Program (FIP).